Product Instructions and Information

 Tips:

-- Try adjusting to slightly around your leg.
+- Try adjusting slightly around your leg.
 Stockings can vary considerably in how slippery they are.
+The primary area of excess constriction is the inner calf, and around part of the back of the calf.

 Care Instructions: